- Organize the Aftermath

 4. Spend Time Networking

 It’s easy to spend time on social media hanging out with your friends.
 It’s a little more challenging to start making connections outside of your social media sites.
 Instead of posting another pic on Instagram, treat your Linkedin profile like Twitter and really engage with your connections.

 Or, try attending a few events or joining local groups.
 The groups don’t have to be professional in nature for you to benefit.
 Pursuing hobbies also helps boost your career in many ways, so take up what interests you and develop your skills.

 It won’t take long before you start making new friends and new connections, which could lead to new opportunities.

 5. Build Your Company Culture

-Building relationships at work is a great way to improve culture and even reduce stress.
+Looking for something useful to do when bored at work?
+How about building relationships with coworkers?
+This is a great way to improve culture and even reduce stress.
 Take your downtime as an opportunity to get to know your coworkers.

 Go out to lunch with an officemate and spend some time discussing life outside of work.
 If you’re heading up a team, take them out to lunch or consider having small conferences to learn new skills over lunch.
 It will help during periods of collaboration as well.